AK-Kleemiss/NoSpherA2/README.md

 Olex2 is free for use by OlexSys Ltd. (www.olxsys.org)

-The software is provided as-is with no warranty whatsoever.
+The software is provided as-is under the BSD-2 licence.
+Please see LICENSE for furtehr details!